OpenFn/docs/docs/platform.md

 <!--<!-- copied to build/connecting-applications) -->  -->
 <!-- (copied to deploy.platform ###inbox security -->

-#### Rotating auth methods

-Because more than one auth method may be accepted at a given time, some organizations choose to periodically rotate their auth methods for extra security and can do so without disrupting live production integrations.
-To rotate your inbox auth methods:

-1. Create a _second_ valid auth method with a new token or user:pass combination.
-2. Provide that token to your external systems so that they can start using it in their webhooks/requests to OpenFn.
-3. Once you are certain that all external services are now using the new auth token, _revoke_ the old auth token.

-You can repeat this process as frequently as is required by your organization's internal security protocols.

 <!-- copied to deploy.platform ###inbox security) -->
 <!-- (copied to deploy.platform #creating a compatible notifications service -->